Apache ActiveMQ Artemis transparently supports huge queues containing millions of messages while the server is running with limited memory.

 In such a situation it's not possible to store all of the queues in memory at any one time, so Apache ActiveMQ Artemis transparently pages messages into and out of memory as they are needed, thus allowing massive queues with a low memory footprint.

 Apache ActiveMQ Artemis will start paging messages to disk, when the size of all messages in memory for an address exceeds a configured maximum size.

 The default configuration from Artemis has destinations with paging.

 Messages are stored per address on the file system.
 Each address has an

 page-size-bytes).
-The system will navigate on the files as needed,
+The system will navigate the files as needed, and it

-and it will remove the page file as soon as all the messages are
+will remove the page file as soon as all the messages are acknowledged up to

 Browsers will read through the page-cursor system.

 Consumers with selectors will also navigate through the page-files and it will ignore messages that don't match the criteria.

 When you have a queue, and consumers filtering the queue with a very restrictive selector you may get into a situation where you won't be able to read more data from paging until you consume messages from the queue.